 Now, however, curated links have become the norm for sharing relevant and up-to-date content with users to keep them engaged and visiting your site.

 Curated links are links that are added to existing pieces of content to improve their relevance and usefulness to readers.
-This is often done by putting in links to new content from reliable and trusted sources that the user can gain insightful information from for their query.
+This is often done by putting in links to new content from reliable and trusted sources so that the user can gain insightful information for their query.

 Instead of creating large quantities of self-written content, brands can now curate select content from other places to help meet the needs of their users.
 Just like you would backlink to trusted sites to build your rank and your authority on the web, using curated links provides the most recent, up-to-date, and useful information from around the web to users.

 One of the most common types of curated links revolves around guest post links that are tied to an existing post.
 That way, if users are reading new blog content, they can click on links within that blog to find older content that is relevant to their search.

 The reverse is also true.
 A user can be reading older content that is then linked to a newer guest blog post that contains new and more up-to-date information on their chosen topic.
-This helps to build out content clusters without a single entity needing to invest in constant creation of content.
+This helps to build out content clusters without a single entity needing to invest in the constant creation of content.
 Content sharing is mutually beneficial for both parties and helps to build the reputation and traffic of both brands.

 Curated content comes in a number of forms and is not simply limited to blog posts.
 News reports, research papers, social media posts, blurbs, product reviews, and other types of content can all be considered curated content if it is relevant and informative and comes from a trusted source.